Shrey-Verma/voice-agent/README.md

 - `services/`: Application services
 - `utils/`: Shared utilities

+The backend follows a clean, layered architecture pattern with clear separation of concerns.
+At the core is the domain layer (app/domain/) which contains the business logic models and node implementations.
+The domain models define the data structures for workflows, runs, and run steps, while the nodes represent the building blocks of workflows - including Prompt, LLM, Output, and conditional nodes.
+Each node implements a specific function that can be chained together to create complex workflow logic.

+The application layer (app/core/ and app/services/) orchestrates the workflow execution.
+The WorkflowEngine in engine.py is the heart of the system, built on top of LangGraph to manage stateful, multi-step conversations.
+It handles node progression, message passing between nodes, and maintains conversation state.
+The RunService manages the lifecycle of workflow executions, including starting runs, stepping through nodes, and persisting the conversation history.
+The WorkflowService handles workflow CRUD operations and validation.

+The infrastructure layer (app/infra/) provides external integrations and data persistence.
+This includes the Supabase client for database operations, repositories for data access (workflows, runs, and run steps), and LLM client abstractions for OpenAI integration.
+The API layer (app/api/) exposes REST endpoints for workflow management and execution, while the utils provide helper functions like templating.
+The architecture is designed to be testable, with unit tests for individual components and integration tests for the full workflow execution flow.

 ## Testing the Backend

 You can test the API in two ways: via the interactive docs or using the provided test script.